 This is of great importance because, in our last decan, we studied Argo.
 That great ship arrived in heaven just prior to the Lion’s coming in Judgment, carrying the Church out of this world!

-If you read the book carefully, you’ll notice that the Church is not mentioned after Chapter 3.
+If you read the book of Revelation carefully, you’ll notice that the Church is not mentioned after Chapter 3.
+That’s because, as the company of the redeemed, all judgment is behind us, just like Jesus.
 Judgment begins AFTER believers are taken out of the way!
 That is why this great lion is not resting, sitting, or even holding up an injured paw.
-No more!
+Nope.
+Not any more!
 He is about to bring judgment to the earth.
 He will loose all seven seals and the worst of times ever to hit planet earth will strike mankind who rejected the Lamb of God.

 The Sealed Scroll.